-We followed the footpath towards the scent of the sea and began our journey almost through time as we stepped away from civilisation and immersed ourselves in the wild coastal scenery untouched and unspoilt by man.
+We followed the footpath from Zennor towards the scent of the sea and so began our journey, almost through time as we stepped away from civilisation and immersed ourselves in the wild coastal scenery, claimed by nature and untouched and unspoilt by man.

-The path twisted up and down, sometimes circling the granite outcrops but more often than not creeping through the crevices in a way that I thought it safest (as a total wimp!) to slide on my bottom.
+The coastal path twisted up and down on our journey, sometimes circling the granite outcrops but more often than not delving through the crevices in a way that I thought it safest (as a total wimp!) to slide on my bottom.
 Occasionally we plunged into deep coves that had me almost believing in the tales of knockers and pixies as we skirted their deep shaded depths – surely no one had ever set foot here before!

 It was the end of an adventure as we looked at St Ives below us gentle and sophisticated after the rugged coast that we had left behind us.
 I must admit we took a taxi back to Zennor though much to the dog’s relief.

-The following week we had some keen walkers in their seventies to stay not only did they complete the walk but they took the coffin path* across the fields back to their car – cough cough maybe we should walk more!!
+The following week we had some keen walkers in their seventies to stay at Ednovean Farm and not only did they complete the walk but they took the coffin path* across the fields back to their car – cough cough maybe we should walk more!!